upei-aqua/DTU-DADS-Aqua/user_manual.md

 By the end of the function, a list including all outputs prepared by iter function are collected and printed in the working directory with the same ID that has been given to the run.
 26. `RandContacts`: This function determines based on a binomial process whether a contact would have happened.
 27. `rpert`: This is a random PERT function.

+# Shiny app

+A graphical user interface (GUI) was created using the R package "shiny" to allow modelers to easily and interactively define parameter values.
+The GUI can be launched from the user's own R session by running the **control-sim-app.R** file.
+We provide a viable example-scenario by default, which the user may directly run or modify as desired from the `Simulation control` tab; here, a limited number of parameters can be accessed and manipulated.

 # Appendix I: Input dataset files